-Scoop 1 to 3 tablespoons of dried herb into a strainer.
-Heat 1 cup of water until it boils.
-Place strainer in your cup.
-Pour hot water over herbs and cover to keep the essential oils from escaping.
-Steep for 15 minutes to 1 hour and strain.
-Enjoy!
+- Scoop 1-3 tablespoons of dried herb into a strainer. - Heat 1 cup of water until it just comes to a boil. - Place strainer in your cup. - Pour hot water over herbs and cover to keep the essential oils from escaping. - Steep for 15 minutes to 1 hour and strain.